York Suburban Senior High School: History

 York Suburban opened its doors in September 1958 as a school housing approximately 1250 students in grades 7-12.
 At the time, there were 53 instructors on a team of 61 professionals.
 Later, the school was modified to accommodate only grades 9-12, as it does today.

 Curriculum

-Students may select from 150 courses to fill a ten-period day (7:55 - 2:55) on a six-day cycle.
-Offerings in English, social studies, science, mathematics and foreign languages (4) are year-long courses taught at the General, College Preparatory (CP), and Honors courses.
-Some classes are also available at the AP level.
+Students may select from 150 courses to fill a ten-period day (7:50 AM – 2:25 PM).
+Offerings in English, social studies, science, mathematics and foreign languages (Spanish, French, and German) are year-long courses taught at the General, College Preparatory (CP), and Honors courses.
+Some classes are also available at the AP level, and the fourth and fifth levels of foreign languages are taught as dual-enrollment College in High School (CHS) programs.
 Full year courses are awarded 1.0 credits; semester courses, 0.5.
-4 years of English, 3 years of Science, Social Studies, and Mathematics, and 7 in electives including courses in health, driving safety, and computer applications are required.
+4 years of English, 3 years of Science, Social Studies, and Mathematics, and 7 in electives including courses in health, physical education, home economics, woodworking, and computer applications are required.

-Extracurricular activities

-Twenty athletic teams compete for the Trojans of YS.
-The school has two synthetic turf fields made by Sprinturf which opened in 2007.
-The York Suburban boys basketball team won districts for the 2008–2009 season.
-The boys swim team won the PIAA AA State Team Championship in 2006, 2007, and 2008.
-The boys cross-country team won the PIAA AA State Championships in 2009 and 2014.
-The girls cross-country team completed their seasons 18-0 in both the 2008, 2009, 2010, and 2011 seasons and placed all of their top runners in the top 20 at the YAIAA championships in 2010 and 2011.
-Theatre opportunities include two annual plays, one fall and one spring, drama club, annual musical and a chapter of the International Thespian Society.
-There is a National Honor Society, National Art Honor Society, French Honor Society, German honor society, and more recently a Spanish Honor Society.
-The music program includes opportunities in Marching and Concert band, Concert Choir, YS Singers, Jazz Band, String Ensemble, and Pep Band.
-There is an active Student Council with a membership of approximately 90 students.
-YS has a student newspaper.
-There is Project Harmony, Green Club, Science Olympiad, and SADD.

-1969 Marching Band

-The York Suburban Marching Band had the privilege of performing the Star Spangled Banner before Game 2 of the 1969 World Series, between the Baltimore Orioles and the New York Mets.
-The game ended with the Mets winning 2-1.